 If you are disabled.
 You may be eligible for disabled widow(er) benefits (DWB) if you meet all of the following requirements:

 If you get remarried.
 Remarriage will usually end your eligibility, but if you get married again after you turn 60 years old (or after 50 years old if you are disabled), your benefits will not be stopped.
 If you remarry and that marriage ends, you can become eligible again for widow(er)'s benefits.
-Same-sex relationships don’t currently affect entitlement to benefits.
+Same-sex marriage counts as remarriage only if you live in a state that recognizes same-sex marriage.

 Medicare eligibility.
 If you are a disabled widow or widower aged 50 or older, you may be eligible for Medicare benefits.
 Contact the SSA for more information.